Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Emergency contraception is a method of contraception after unprotected intercourse, when immediate protection from unwanted pregnancy is needed: after a casual sexual intercourse, with a condom break, rape, etc.
+Emergency contraception is a method of contraception after unprotected sexual intercourse, when immediate protection against unwanted pregnancy is needed: after accidental sexual intercourse, if a condom breaks, rape, etc.

-In these and similar cases, emergency contraception can be regarded as a real alternative to abortion.
-However, it can not be regarded as a regular method of preventing an unplanned pregnancy.
+In these and similar cases, emergency contraception can be considered a real alternative to abortion.
+However, it cannot be considered a regular method of preventing unplanned pregnancy.
 Other names for emergency contraception are postcoital or emergency contraception.

-The mechanism of action of emergency contraception is to suppress or delay ovulation, impairment of fertilization, transport of the egg and implantation of the blastocyst.
-As you know, implantation of the latter into the lining of the uterus begins approximately 5 days after fertilization and ends one week after it.
+The mechanism of action of emergency contraception is to suppress or delay ovulation, disrupt the process of fertilization, transport of the egg and implantation of the blastocyst.
+As is known, implantation of the latter into the uterine mucosa begins approximately 5 days after fertilization and ends a week after it.
 The effect is possible when using emergency contraception during the first 24-72 hours after unprotected sexual intercourse.

-The method of emergency contraception with COCs is the Yusepe method, which was developed in Yuzpe and Lansy in 1977.
-It consists of a double admission of 100 μg EE and 0.5 mg levonorgestrel.
+The Yuzpe method, which was developed in 1977 by Yuzpe and Lancy, is a method of emergency contraception using COCs and consists of twice-daily administration of 100 mcg EE and 0.5 mg levonorgestrel.

 Reception mode

-The first dose should be taken within 72 hours after unprotected intercourse, the second after 12 hours.
-For the purpose of emergency contraception, practically all modern COCs can be used in appropriate doses: 8 low-dose COC tablets (containing 30-35 μg EE) taken in 2 divided doses with a 12-hour interval, or 4 tablets of a high-dose COC (containing 50 μg EE), also taken in 2 doses with a 12-hour interval.
+The first dose should be taken within 72 hours after unprotected intercourse, the second - 12 hours later.
+For emergency contraception, almost all modern COCs can be used in appropriate doses: 8 tablets of a low-dose COC (containing 30-35 mcg EE), taken in 2 doses with a 12-hour interval, or 4 tablets of a high-dose COC (containing 50 mcg EE), also taken in 2 doses with a 12-hour interval.

-Contraindications to use are pregnancy, as well as conditions in which estrogens are contraindicated (history of thromboembolism, severe liver disease, bleeding of unclear etiology, breast cancer and endometrium).
+Contraindications for use include pregnancy, as well as conditions in which estrogens are contraindicated (history of thromboembolism, severe liver disease, bleeding of unknown etiology, breast and endometrial cancer).

 Emergency contraception with progestogens